 If you are keen on winter sports then do visit in the winter, as the slopes of the Bavarian Alps are perfect for skiing and other winter sports.

-Getting to Germany
+Getting in and Around Germany

 If traveling from within Europe, it's a good idea to get to Germany by train.
 Train travel is a little expensive but very comfortable.
 All trains coming in from other European cities have sleeping cars and restaurant cars attached to them.
 Deutsche Bahn handles Germany’s rail network.
 Cologne is the city with rail transport.

 What to see and experience:-